nbareil/justanothergeek.chdir.org/content/post/howto-build-robust-cli-application-using-cookiecutter-click-and-nix.md

 from scratch in in my `~/projects` folder and then I create a symbolic link within one of my `$PATH` entries.

-Eventually, it will stop working because of broken dependancies, repository renamed or worst case: Migrating to a new workstation without bulk importing my `$HOME` folder.
+Eventually, it will stop working because of broken dependencies, repository renamed or worst case: Migrating to a new workstation without bulk importing my `$HOME` folder.

 Today, I needed to create [a new tool](https://github.com/nbareil/til-manager) and resisted